 Explore the NSF “We Are Mathematics” Video Competition Winners

 To celebrate the 2019 National Math Festival, the National Science Foundation (NSF) invited NSF research grant recipients from around the U.S. to submit short videos to bring mathematics to life for Festival attendees.
 For those who may be curious about what it means to do advanced mathematics or conduct research in the mathematical sciences, these videos give fun and accessible glimpses into the lives and work of career mathematicians.
-You can explore the list of winners below, or visit the We Are Mathematics YouTube Channel.
+You can explore the list of winners below, or visit the We Are Mathematics YouTube Channel (opens new window).

 Contest Winners